 - Mass is observed at 12:10 p.m. daily in the law school’s third floor Mary, Mirror of Justice Chapel during the academic year.

 - The call to service on behalf of others can be explored through options such as the Law School’s Law and Social Justice Initiatives and Clinics.

 - A lifelong commitment to the use of the power of the law for social good is encouraged by its pro bono programs.

-- The Saint John Paul II Guild of Catholic Lawyers is a student organization that sponsors speakers, as well as an annual lecture, that explore core concepts of Catholic social thought and teaching.
+- The Saint John Paul II Guild of Catholic Lawyers is a student organization that sponsors speakers, as well as an annual lecture, that explores core concepts of Catholic social thought and teaching.